8 Things that Must Be Seen in Malaga

 North of the city's main artery, the Alameda Principal, you will discover a stunning 19th-century iron-clad building that includes the original Moorish gate linking the city to the port.
 Inside, a magnificent stained-glass window showcases the city's historical highlights.
 The bustling daily market is lively and vibrant.

 The Playa de la Malagueta is where residents of Malaga come to relax and enjoy their morning exercise.
-It's the city's main beach, with sandy shores, and it's conveniently located close to the city center.
-The beach stretches several kilometers east from the port and features a number of restaurants and fish shacks known as chiringuitos.
+It's the city's main beach, with sandy shores, and it's conveniently located close to the city centre.
+The beach stretches several kilometres east of the port and features several restaurants and fish shacks known as chiringuitos.